An Adaptive sampling and domain learning strategy for multivariate function approximation on unknown domains: Numerical experiments

 It is notable that ASUD-ALS gives a significantly worse approximation than the other methods.
 We discuss the reasons for this later.
 In particular, the mismatch volume $V_l(f)$ for this method is never below $20\%$, while the other methods can achieve close to zero domain learning errors in the lower-dimensional cases.
 On the other hand, when $d = 15$ ASUD-LS achieves a similar domain learning error for large enough numbers of function evaluation, despite yielding a much worse approximation error.

 In Fig.\ \ref{fig:F1_highdim} we show experiments for $f = f_2$.
 Both ASUD-LS and ASUD-ALS can generally be seen to have decreasing error as we increase the number of functions evaluations used in computing their respective approximations, while this is not the case for MC-LS.
 This latter effect is indicative of a general property of Monte Carlo sampling with least-squares approximation: namely, it can be unstable and nonconvergent when the sampling rate is log-linear in the dimension of the polynomial subspace (note that in this case, $M_l \approx N_l \log(N_l)$, where $N_l = \dim(P_l)$).
 See \cite[Sec.\ 5.4.4]{adcock2021sparse} and \cite{MiglioratiThesis} for further discussion.
 Markedly, the errors of ASGD-LS and ASUD-LS follow a similar trend, with the latter requiring slightly more function evaluations due to lack of domain knowledge of $\Omega_2$ and the nonzero rejection rate (as shown in the right column of Fig.\ \ref{fig:F1_highdim}).
 Overall, ASUD-LS performs better than MC-LS when approximating the function, while both methods perform similarly when learning the domain.
 The mismatch volume is approximately $10\%$ for these methods in $d=2$ and $d=3$ dimensions.
 Notice also that for ASUD-ALS, the mismatch volume decreases faster than ASUD-LS and MC-LS in all dimensions studied.
 It is important to mention that this domain has decreasing volume relation to $D$ as the dimension increases.
 Consequently, the rejection rate for MC-LS increases with dimension as can be seen in the third column of Fig.\ \ref{fig:F1_highdim}.
-On the other hand, the rejection rate for ASUD-LS is asymptotically decreasing in $l$ in all dimensions.
+On the other hand, the rejection rate for ASUD-LS is generally lowe than Monte Carlo.
+This is clear in the lower-dimensional case $d=2$, but less noticeable in dimensions $d=3,4,5$.

 In Fig. \ref{fig:F4_highdim}, we show experiments for $f=f_3$.
 In two dimensions this function coincides with the function $f_2$.
 In higher dimensions, however, the volume of $\Omega_3$ relative to $D$ remains roughly constant, unlike in the case of $f_2$.
 Correspondingly, the rejection rate for MC-LS is roughly constant, and approximately 30\%.
 In each of the dimensions, ASUD-LS outperforms MC-LS for approximating the target function.
 As in the experiments in Fig.\ \ref{fig:F1_highdim} with $f=f_2$, the domain-learning performance is similar for the three methods, i.e.\ generally decreasing with increasing number of evaluations.
 However, ASUD-ALS decreases faster than both ASUD-LS and MC-LS.